Maikxx/risk-world-generator/README.md

 * The board must consist of continents.
 * Each continent must contain at least two countries.
 * Each continent must have at least two travel links to at least one continent.
+* Each country must have at least one link to another country.

 ## License